 What your HVAC Contractor doesn’t tell you…

 Now, think of your HVAC system as an extremely large can of soda.
 There was very little condensation on the can of soda that sat in the sun for five minutes.
-Similarly, if the HVAC system in your multifamily community is only running for brief five-minute increments, it cannot change the moisture in the air to water vapor.
+Similarly, if the HVAC system in your multifamily home is only running for brief five-minute increments, it cannot change the moisture in the air to water vapor.
 An oversized HVAC system produces a large “poof” of cold air that almost instantly brings the temperature down to the set point.
 During the HVAC’s quick cycle some condensation may form on the coils, unfortunately, as soon as the unit shuts off the moisture on the coils just evaporates back into the air.
 An HVAC might not be the solution you need.

 What is Condensation?